cricket007/Kafka-Zookeeper-with-Vault/README.md

     default = "**&lt;ARN for IAM Role predefined to allow Terraform to create everything&gt;**" description = "The AWS urole that terraform would use" }
+- In the /Terraform/modules/*_ASG directories
+    - in the data "aws_ami" ?_node { definition, replace: owners = ["**&lt;your account ID&gt;**"] with the same account number defined in the packer files

+#### Create the AMI's needed with Packer
+- In the Packer directories containing the respctive .json files:
+    - packer build vault-consul.json
+    - packer build management-tools.json
+    - packer build kafka.json
+    - packer build zookeeper.json

+### Using the Environment
+- In /Terraform/envs/test:
+    - init Terraform:  **terraform init -var-file=&lt;directory of your credential file&gt;/credentials.tvars**
+    - get the modules: **terraform get**
+    - run the plan:  **terraform plan -var-file=&lt;directory of your credential file>&gt;/credentials.tvars -out=./plan**
+    - create the environment: **terraform apply ./plan**

 ### to-Do's
 - put kafka-connect into proper ASG and get it installed